-In addition, following the reorganization transaction and prior to the effectiveness of the registration statement of which this prospectus is a part, we intend to recapitalize all of our Class A Voting Common Stock and Class B Non-Voting Common Stock into a single class of common stock and authorize and effectuate a 36.084-for-1 stock split of all outstanding shares of our common stock.
+In addition, following the reorganization transaction and prior to the completion of this offering, we intend to recapitalize all of our Class A Voting Common Stock and Class B Non-Voting Common Stock into a single class of common stock and effectuate a for-stock split of all outstanding shares of our common stock.
 We refer to the foregoing in this prospectus as our "stock split."